Mahatma Gandhi: Negotiations

-The government, represented by Lord Irwin, decided to negotiate with Gandhi.
+The government, represented by Lord Irwin, the Viceroy of India, decided to negotiate with Gandhi.
 The Gandhi–Irwin Pact was signed in March 1931.
 The British Government agreed to free all political prisoners, in return for the suspension of the civil disobedience movement.
 According to the pact, Gandhi was invited to attend the Round Table Conference in London for discussions and as the sole representative of the Indian National Congress.
 The conference was a disappointment to Gandhi and the nationalists.
 Gandhi expected to discuss India's independence, while the British side focused on the Indian princes and Indian minorities rather than on a transfer of power.
 Lord Irwin's successor, Lord Willingdon, took a hard line against India as an independent nation, began a new campaign of controlling and subduing the nationalist movement.
 Gandhi was again arrested, and the government tried and failed to negate his influence by completely isolating him from his followers.

 In Britain, Winston Churchill, a prominent Conservative politician who was then out of office but later became its prime minister, became a vigorous and articulate critic of Gandhi and opponent of his long-term plans.
 Churchill often ridiculed Gandhi, saying in a widely reported 1931 speech:

 Churchill's bitterness against Gandhi grew in the 1930s.
 He called Gandhi as the one who was "seditious in aim" whose evil genius and multiform menace was attacking the British empire.
 Churchill called him a dictator, a "Hindu Mussolini", fomenting a race war, trying to replace the Raj with Brahmin cronies, playing on the ignorance of Indian masses, all for selfish gain.
 Churchill attempted to isolate Gandhi, and his criticism of Gandhi was widely covered by European and American press.
 It gained Churchill sympathetic support, but it also increased support for Gandhi among Europeans.
-The developments heightened Churchill's anxiety that the "British themselves would give up out of pacifism and misplaced conscience".
+The developments heightened Churchill's anxiety that the "British themselves would give up out of pacifism and misplaced conscience."